 - Premium user fee supposes that some options are free for every user.
 But some of them are limited.
 So, if customers want full access, they need to pay.

 - Charge fee means that the property owners that display their property need to pay fees on a monthly basis.

 - Advertisement is the easiest way to make money.
 You can collaborate with decorating services, banking loans, and so on.

 3. Getting access to your MLS

 The next step is to get access to your MLS.
 Unfortunately, it’s quite difficult.
 As there is no public API developers can use to just pull the data from.
 Also, MLS may restrict membership and access to real estate agents.
 After getting access to data it’s needed to start the process of mapping each field of data to match your platform for smooth integration.

 4. Choosing your MVP features

-To save you time and money, we recommend launching such projects as MVP, a website with only main features.
+To save you time and money, we recommend launching such projects as MVP, a website with only the main features.
 In this way, you can discover whether or not your business idea has to earn potentially.
 To start MVP means to choose the must-have functions you want to see implemented on your website.